SanderElias/Samples/Angular-Signals/readme.md

 A `signal` is a *synchronous* value.
 It is a value that can be updated.
 When updated it will trigger all `effects` that are using it.
 This is the core of it.

-let that sync in.
+Let that sync in.

 - A `signal` is a ***synchronous*** value.

 But what does that even mean?
 Well, it means that when you update the value of a signal, it is updated immediately.
 It is not updated in the next tick.
 It is not updated in the next frame.
 It is updated immediately.
 When you read it on the next line of code, it will have the updated value right away.

-> there are some technical details I will not go into in this article.
+> There are some technical details I will not go into in this article.
 They don't add anything to the concept of the article.
 There are numerous articles that go into the technical details of how this works.
 Ask me if you want to know more about it.

 A bit of background on the `effect` function.
 You might never have encountered this before.
 But it is a very common pattern in functional programming.
 It is a function that takes a function as an argument.
 And it will call that function.
 But it will also call that function when the value of the signal changes.
 In the above sample we are using a function that logs the value of the signal.
 But you can do anything, and it will be called every time the value of the signal changes.
 Also, you can have multiple effects on the same signal.
 And they will all be called when the value of the signal changes.
 Also, you can use multiple signals in the same effect.
 And the effect will be updated every time any of the signals change.
 This whole process is called `reactive programming`.
 And it is the core of Angular Signals.